fbernutz/die-himmelstraeumerin-blog/Content/posts/welcome-sketchnotes.md

 I created a [script](https://github.com/fbernutz/die-himmelstraeumerin-blog/blob/master/create-thumbnails.sh) to easily generate thumbnails for the list.
 The script uses the power of [ImageMagick](https://imagemagick.org/index.php) to resize all images and to save the resized image as new file with a suffix `-small`.
 It has already saved me tons of hours with resizing images!

 Creating the layout for the list was a challenge for me.
 Every sketchnote has **different aspect ratios** and they exist in **both orientations**, landscape and portrait.
 I wanted to display the latest sketchnotes on top of the screen, to be able to scroll down and see how the sketchnotes developed.
-Additionally, I wanted a **CSS only solution**, because I like to keep it simple.
+Additionally, I wanted a **CSS only solution**, because I like to keep it simple whenever it's possible.

-I'm a totally unexperienced newbie when it comes to HTML and CSS, so I had to learn a lot about different HTML layout techniques.
+I'm a newbie when it comes to HTML and CSS, so I had to learn a lot about different HTML layout techniques.
 There are many different tutorials for photo grid layouts out there and I've tried different kinds, like CSS grid, flexbox and finally used a column layout, which worked best for me.

-In the next image the numbers from 1 to 12 display the creation date from new to old, which means sketchnote 1 is the latest and sketchnote 12 is the oldest.
+In the next image there are four layout variations.
+In each variation the numbers from 1 to 12 display the creation date of a sketchnote from new to old, which means sketchnote 1 is the latest and sketchnote 12 is the oldest.
 The blue lines display which side should have the same length for every image.
 I don't want to crop the sketchnotes in preview and images shouldn't be distorted (who would ever want this?!), one side – either height or width – needs to have a fix length for all images.

 <img src="../../images/welcome-sketchnotes/html-layout.jpg" alt="Four possible list layouts" />